You might not have heard of Tom Engle. He was born poor in Louisville, Kentucky, where his family shared a two-bedroom house with his grandparents.

 Thanks so much for the great answers Tom!

-If you want to try the Motley Fool free for 30 days, I recommend Stock Advisor (affiliate link).
-Please know I only recommend tools I use and trust (I’ve been a member of Stock Advisor for 10 years).
+And if you want to try the Motley Fool free for 30 days I recommend Stock Advisor.
+Please know I only recommend tools I use and trust.